egemenimre/satkit/docs/usagedocs/propagation/orbits_utils.md

 The {py:class}`.OrbitUtils` class contains some useful conversions and extra parameter computations.

 The first one, {py:meth}`.OrbitUtils.compute_sma` converts the mean motion into semimajor axis.
-The input can be given as a `Quantity` object with units (for example in "radians per second" or "degrees per minute") or without units (reverting to the default "radians per second").
+The input can be given as a `Quantity` object with units (for example in "radians per second” or “degrees per minute") or without units (reverting to the default “radians per second").
 The output is always a `Quantity` object with units.
 The reverse method {py:meth}`.OrbitUtils.compute_mean_mot` takes in a semimajor axis (with units or defaulting to "metres") and outputs the mean motion value with units.

 The {py:meth}`.OrbitUtils.compute_raan_drift_rate` is a more complex computation, taking mean semimajor axis, eccentricity and inclination as inputs, and outputting the drift of the Right Ascension of the Ascending Node (or, more generally, the drift of the orbital plane), with $J_2$ only or with additional $J_4$ and $J^2_2$ terms for higher precision.
 This enables the user to check the current orbit drift rates of orbits, particularly if the satellite is supposed to be on a special orbit like Molniya or Sun-Synchronous.